JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/testing/index.md

 We have finally completed all the unit tests.
 Let me run and check the results.

-Great !
+Great!
 13 of 13 tests have been successfully passed, and it was quite fast.

 ![step21](./steps/step21.png)

 So, I hope you understand the testing flow.
-I do recommend checking the fastapi, pytest documentation if you want to get deeper into this topic.
+I do recommend checking the FastAPI pytest documentation if you want to get deeper into this topic.